Military history of France: Second World War

 A variety of factors—ranging from smaller industrial base to low population growth and obsolete military doctrines—crippled the French effort at the outset of World War II.
-The Germans won the Battle of France in 1940 despite the French often having better planes and tanks than their opponents whereas they were lacking modern weaponry for the infantry, the main problem although was the unexistant doctrine to synchronize the tanks alongside the plane, as tanks were not used as a primary force but rather as support for infantry, without planning an anti-air protection for them. their use as primary force were made in very rare occasion, when commanded by Charles de Gaulle for example, only a tank crew division commander by the time of 1940.
+The Germans won the Battle of France in 1940 despite the French often having better planes and tanks than the Germans.
 Prior to the Battle of France, there were sentiments among many Allied soldiers, French and British, of pointless repetition; they viewed the war with dread since they had already beaten the Germans once, and images of that first major conflict were still poignant in military circles.
 The costs of World War I along with the now stale doctrine employed by the French Army (while the Germans were developing a doctrine which stressed initiative from junior commanders and combining different arms, the French sought to minimize casualties through a rigorously controlled type of battle and a top down command structure) forced the French to look for more defensive measures.
 The Maginot Line was the result of these deliberations: the French originally allocated three billion francs for the project, but by 1935 seven billion had been spent.
 The Maginot Line succeeded in holding off the German attack.
 However, while the French thought that the main weight of the German attack would arrive through central Belgium, and accordingly deployed their forces here, the assault actually came further south in the Ardennes forest.
 The Third Republic collapsed in the ensuing conflict.

 After the defeat, Vichy France cooperated with the Axis powers until 1944.
 Charles de Gaulle exhorted the French people to join the allied armies, while the French Vichy forces participated in direct action against Allied forces, inflicting casualties in some cases.

 The Normandy landings in that year were the first step towards the eventual liberation of France.
 The Free French Forces, under de Gaulle, had participated widely throughout previous campaigns, and their large size made them notable at the end of the war.
 As early as the winter of 1943, the Free French already had nearly 260,000 soldiers, and these numbers only grew as the war progressed.
 The French Resistance had also a significant contribution, participating also actively in the liberation of France.
 At the end of the war, France was given one of four occupation zones in Germany, in Berlin and Austria.